intel/compute-runtime/CONTRIBUTING.md

 ## Intel Employees

-If you are an Intel Employee *and* you want to contribute to NEO as part of your regular job duties, please:
+If you are an Intel Employee *and* you want to contribute to NEO as part of your regular job duties
+please:
 * Contact us in advance
 * Make sure your github account is linked to your intel.com email address